synbioks/ACS-XML-to-text/README.md

 `abstract` contains the abstract of the article\
 `keywords` contains a list of keywords found in the metadata of the article\
-`body` is a list of dictionary where each contains the text and the sections the text is from.\
+`body` is a list of dictionary where each contains the text and the sections the text is from\
-`issue_pub_date` is the date the article is published in an issue.\
+`issue_pub_date` is the date the article is published in an issue\
-`electron_pub_date` is the date the article is published electronically.\
+`electron_pub_date` is the date the article is published electronically\
+`history` is the list of event and dates information about this article\
+`internal_id` is the id in the first line of the article xml\
-`suppl_files` contains a list of supplementary materials and where to find them.\
+`suppl_files` contains a list of supplementary materials and where to find them\
-`suppl_filename` the filename of the supplementary file.\
+`suppl_filename` the filename of the supplementary file\
 `rpath` the relative path to the subpplementary file, starting from `suppl_path`\
 `sequences` all the sequences extracted from this supplementary file, in FASTA format.